Can you Get Herpes from a Hot Tub? 5 Myths and Facts About

 It can also happen if you perform oral sex on someone with an active outbreak or asymptomatic shedding of HSV on their genitals.
 This can result in oral Herpes (HSV-1) or genital Herpes (HSV-2), depending on the type of virus involved.

-Therefore, it is important to avoid kissing or performing oral sex on someone with Herpes or whose status you do not know.
+Therefore, it is essential to avoid kissing or performing oral sex on someone with Herpes or whose status you do not know.

 Understanding Herpes Transmission Concerns